microsoft/aed-go-learn-content/control-flow/includes/3-for.md

 ## Empty Pre and Post Statements (While Loops)

-In other programming languages, you usually have the `while` keyword available to write different loop patterns where only the condition expression is required.
-This is why in Go, the pre and post statements are optional, as you learned in the previous section.
+In other programming languages, you have the `while` keyword available to write different loop patterns where only the condition expression is required.
+In Go, there is no `while` keyword.
+This is why the pre and post statements are optional, as you learned in the previous section.

 Use the following code snippet to confirm that you can use the `for` loop without pre and post statements: